MatteoMus/leapp-ssm-ecs/README.md

 1. Container
 1. Command to execute

-The plugin is a python script.
+The plugin is a bash script.

 ## Prerequisites

-1. Python 3.X.X installed.
+1. OS: Linux, macOS
-1. Module Boto3 installed in python
+1. jq

 ## HOW TO INSTALL